openproblems-bio/website/content/NeurIPS_docs/about_tasks/task2_modality_matching.md

   * `X`: The sparse pairing matrix.
 A value of 1 in this matrix means this modality 1 profile (row) corresponds to a modality 2 profile (column).
   * `.uns['dataset_id']`: The name of the dataset.

+#### Objective for methods

-The goal is to ouput a solution the correspondences between profiles from either modality.
+The goal is to output a matching matrix that predicts the correspondences between profiles from modality 1 in modality 2.

+{{% callout note  %}}
+Note, you do not need to return predictions for all four combinations of inputs and outputs.
+We will be independently ranking and awarding prizes to each combination as described below in [Prizes](#prizes).
+For more details, see the [FAQs](/neurips_docs/faqs/questions/#what-if-i-only-want-to-compete-for-one-of-the-prizes-in-a-task)
+{{% /callout  %}}

+#### Attributes of input data

+The input `*_mod1` and `*_mod2` data objects have the following attributes:

 ```plaintext